peastman/sso/README.md

   on how long any note can be held.
 - A looped version that can be held indefinitely, but sounds less natural than the non-looped version.
 - A looped version that adds a gradual decay and gentle modulation.
 This tries to give a more natural sound than the simple looped version, but still not place a strict limit on how long notes can be held.
+If you are in doubt about which version to use, this is usually the best choice.

 There are two different solo violin instruments, and likewise two different solo flutes.
 In each case, one of the two instruments has more articulations, but does not offer a looped version.